OmarElawady/info_threefold/src/decentralization/councils/wisdom_council.md

 ![](img/wisdom_council.png)

-The Wisdom Council is composed of 10 ThreeFold Guardians.

-## Mission

-To financially support consciously aligned do-good projects and organizations, and protect the interests of the ThreeFold vision and mission.
+In order to make balanced, fair and effective decisions regarding ThreeFold Foundation funds distribution, ThreeFold Foundation has adopted the Wisdom Council system as a resource model of harmonious decision making.

 *Based upon ancient leadership practices and modern social science techniques as a way to consider all perspectives of the members in order to make decisions that are in the greatest interest of the mission and for the good of all.*

-10 members have the following functions:

-- Protect the interests of the ThreeFold Foundation
+The Wisdom Council members converge (online or live when possible) to discuss and vote upon the distribution of funds from ThreeFold Foundation to pre-approved and/or pre-selected do-good projects and organizations.

+ThreeFold Foundation receives through the blockchain a percentage of all cloud capacity farmed and sold on the ThreeFold Grid.
+These proceeds are used to further develop the ThreeFold Movement and later to benefit planetary do-good projects.

+The Wisdom Council is composed of 9-12 members.

+Wisdom Council has following veto rights:

-- Approve TFT donations to doing good projects
+- Approve TFT donations to ThreeFold related contribution projects or doing good projects.
-- Agree on changes in protocol e.g. [farming_reward](farming_reward) table
+- Agree on changes in protocol or required data on TFChain e.g. [farming reward](farming_reward), [pricing](grid_pricing) or [discount](staking_discount_levels) table.
+We expect that somewhere in the future our DAO will take over some of these functions.
+- Approval of new [sales channels](threefold_sales_channel).
+The sales channels are recorded in TFChain (starting 3.1).

+Next to this ThreeFold can ask for further guidance:

+- Approval of changes on knowledge base (wiki) whenever community or a ThreeFold organization requires this.

 ## Process

-ThreeFold Foundation prepares all the decisions to be taken by the Wisdom Council.
+ThreeFold Foundation prepares all the decisions to be taken and information to be reviewed by the Wisdom Council.
-Eventually, voting happens using blockchain technology and is done by all Wisdom Council members.
+Voting happens using blockchain technology and is done by all Wisdom Council members.

+Meeting minutes will be available on the https://info.threefold.io system.
+The first wisdom council meeting is planned for Summer 2021 and amongst others a review will happen for farming rewards, pricing & discount table.

 ## Members